-Editor’s note: This article was updated in 2019; some tools were removed, and others added, based on what I’m finding most useful now — and what I haven’t used in a while.
+Editor’s note: This article was updated in 2019; some tools were removed, and others added, based on what I’m finding most useful now — and what we haven’t used in a while.

 Whether you’re a full-time internet marketing professional or a solopreneur, there are many online marketing tools that can dramatically improve your productivity and increase your ROI.